-The partnership of Bill Coore and Ben Crenshaw, the men behind new Byron Nelson home Trinity Forest, has been one golf's most respected architectural teams for quite some time.
-And it all started back in the late 1980s, when the pair visited a site for a course that was never built.
+The partnership of Bill Coore and Ben Crenshaw has been one golf's most respected architectural teams for quite some time.
+It all started back in the late 1980s, when the pair visited a site for a course that was never built.
 This came soon after Coore's first course opened at Rockport Country Club in Texas, and Crenshaw—who had just won the 1984 Masters—was so impressed with Coore's work, Crenshaw signed up to partner with the former Pete Dye associate.
 The talented duo has worked together for more than 30 years, producing some of the game's most revered designs.

-Here's a look at those courses—ranked in the order our Golf Digest course-ranking panelists scored them based on our most recent America's 100 Greatest Golf Courses ranking and Golf Digest's World 100 ranking.
+Here's a look at the duo's most notable original designs—ranked in the order our Golf Digest course-ranking panelists scored them based on our most recent America's 100 Greatest Golf Courses ranking and Golf Digest's World 100 ranking.
+(Redesigns such as Pinehurst No. 2 and Maidstone aren't included in this list.)